This post is our guide to the best things to do at night in Los Angeles at night, updated for 2023.

 The OUE Skyscape Observation Deck has one of the best views of Los Angeles.
 But they have something else for those who are brave enough to ride the Skyslide.

-The Skyslide is a fully-enclosed slide that you that is almost 1,000 feet above downtown LA.
+The Skyslide is a fully-enclosed slide that is almost 1,000 feet above downtown LA.

 OUE Skyspace is open until 10 pm every night of the week.
 It's also kid-friendly!
 (See below for more family-friendly nighttime activities).